Geoanalytics to publish layers in geonetwork update

 In general could you please provide a working with appropriate privileges instance in dev or propose a different scope to test in pre-production?
 (We also have problems there)

 This is important task for geoanalytics as it can trigger users of Aginfra+ project to publish the layers into the catalogue.

-#2 Updated by Leonardo Candela about 1 month ago
+#2 Updated by Leonardo Candela 4 months ago

 - Sprint changed from UnSprintable to Not necessary, thanks.

 - Assignee changed from Leonardo Candela to Roberto Cirillo